bookingactivities/booking-activities/readme.txt

 1. Go to Booking Activities / Calendar Editor page
 2. Click on the big '+' button
-3. Set a title, an opening date and a closing date
+3. Set a title
-4. In the "Editor" tab, you can also set your working hours
+4. In the "Editor" tab, you can set your working hours
 5. Click on the dialog OK button, the calendar is loading!

 **Create your first activity**

 1. Click on the '+' button in the 'Activities' area
-2. Set a title, an availability amount, a color and a duration
+2. Set a title, an availability, a color and a duration
 3. Click on the dialog OK button, the activity is added to the list!

 **Create your first event**